Tazzios/pdfviewer/README.md

 Highlight keywords
 >Search=[keyword1-keyword2] (no spaces allowed use "-" as seperator)

-Additional parameter for use with jdownloads and a customfield, see advanced section.
+Parameter for use with jdownloads and a customfield, see advanced section.
 >showpdfpreview=[Yes] (case sensitive)

+Override default preview style
+>style=[embed|popup|new]
+with the embed and popup you can change the size
+>height=[integer] width=[integer]
+With embed you can use % for width
+>width=80%

 ### Advanced